gregnavis/active_record_doctor/README.md

 Just run `active_record_doctor` in your project directory.

-If you want to customize the tool you should create a file named `.active_record_doctor` in your project root directory with content like:
+If you want to customize the tool you should create a file named `.active_record_doctor.rb` in your project root directory with content like:

 ```ruby
 ActiveRecordDoctor.configure do